sparth292/write-yourself-a-git/DoKumentation.md

-I'm not trying to do anything too fancy in fact, I chose C++ because it often reads like pseudocode, so it should be fairly easy to follow , I GUESS.
+I'm not trying to do anything too fancy in fact, I chose C++ because it often reads like pseudocode, so it should be fairly easy to follow , I guess.
-IMO the most complicated part will be the command line args parsing logic

 Let's first understand the structure of this project: